 To have easy access to the data storage devices before integration in the module and during disassembly they are not boxed.
 Wiring within the module is supposed to be done through the cable feedthroughs of the bulkhead plate.
-The specific location of each component shown in Figure 4-14 & Figure 4-15 shall ensure a good utilization of volume and footprint area, as well as best possible symmetrical assembly to keep the center of gravity near the rockets z{BF} -axis (see Figure 4-15).
+The specific location of each component shown in Figure 4-18 & Figure 4-19 shall ensure a good utilization of volume and footprint area, as well as best possible symmetrical assembly to keep the center of gravity near the rockets $z{BF}$ -axis (see Figure 4-19).

 Also the two cameras are mounted to the main structure symmetrically and so that their view axes are anti-parallel.
 Thus, in most cases if the horizon cannot be seen by one camera it is visible for the other one.
 Additionally to increase the mounting stability the cameras are mounted with brackets.
-Both cameras are supposed to have no direct contact to the rocket skin for thermal reasons and are additionally protected by two fins around the openings, to prevent hot air inrush into the module or damage of the lenses.
-Additionally, to further prevent hot air inrush, an adapter is in place, which closes the gap between the module and the lens without affecting the camera's field of view.
+Both cameras are supposed to have no direct contact to the rocket skin for thermal reasons and are protected by two windows which do not affect the cameras' field of view. (cf. also Appendix A - RID-report for protective window).